msl-os-white-ucd-s17/Pintos-P2/DESIGNDOC.md

 loading.
 How does your code ensure this?
 How is the load success/failure status passed back to the thread that calls "exec"?

 <pre>
+Every thread struct has a semaphore called child_sema that when process_execute finishes and returns a new process's ID to a call to exec the parent thread finds the newly created process in the list of its children based on its thread identifier.
+Then it downs the new process's semaphore which ensures proper synchronization with the code responsible for loading a process.

+If a process loads correctly, or if it fails when trying to load, its semaphore is 'upped' so the parent process knows that loading finished.
+Before the semaphore is upped a boolean flag is set to indicate success or failure of loading which is used to let the parent know the result of the loading.
 </pre>

 B8: Consider parent process P with child process C.  How do you ensure proper synchronization and avoid race conditions when P calls